AdobeDocs/experience-manager-64.en/help/assets/using/image-profiles.md

 #### Applying image profiles to folders from Profiles user interface {#applying-image-profiles-to-folders-from-profiles-user-interface}

-1. Tap or click the AEM logo and navigate to **Tools **&gt; **Assets **&gt; **Image Profiles.**
+1. Tap the AEM logo and navigate to **Tools** &gt; **Assets** &gt; **Image Profiles.**
 1. Select the image profile that you want to apply to a folder or multiple folders.

    ![](assets/chlimage_1-255.png)

-1. Tap/click **Apply Processing Profile to Folder(s) **and select the folder or multiple folders you want use to receive the newly uploaded assets and tap/click **Apply**.
+1. Tap **Apply Processing Profile to Folder(s)** and select the folder or multiple folders you want use to receive the newly uploaded assets and tap/click **Apply**.
 Folders that have a profile already assigned to it are indicated by the display of the profile's name directly below the folder name.

 #### Applying image profiles to folders from Properties {#applying-image-profiles-to-folders-from-properties}

-1. Tap or click the AEM logo and navigate to **Assets **and then to the folder that you want to apply an image profile to.
+1. Tap the AEM logo and navigate to **Assets** and then to the folder that you want to apply an image profile to.
-1. On the folder, tap or click the check mark to select it and then tap or click **Properties**.
+1. On the folder, tap the check mark to select it and then tap **Properties**.
 1. Tap the **Image Profiles** tab.
-From the Profile Name drop-down list, select the profile, then click **Save & Close**.
+From the Profile Name drop-down list, select the profile, then tap **Save & Close**.
 Folders that have a profile already assigned to it are indicated by the display of the profile's name directly below the folder name.

    ![](assets/chlimage_1-256.png)